-The best way to make long term diet changes, is to tackle one of your meals at a time.
-It might take days, weeks or months to get it where you want it, but once you’ve found a groove with food choices that fit your preference and lifestyle, you can then move on to the next meal with confidence that you’ve got the first meal squared away.
-The good news is that there’s only 3 meals to change, so this won’t be as hard as you think (snacks are easy).
+The best way to do this is to tackle your meal plan, one week at a time.
+It might take a few weeks to get it where you want it, but once you’ve found a groove with food choices that fit your tastes and lifestyle, you can rotate them as often as you want.

 Second - I’m always going to tell you to avoid sugars and grains if you can, but that’s especially true with your first meal of the day.
-Start your day with proteins and fats and you’ll be less hungry throughout the day and you'll feel calmer, clearer headed and more in control of your food choices (and mood).
+Start your day with proteins and fats (your Red + Blue containers) and you’ll be less hungry throughout the day, you'll feel calmer, clearer headed and more in control of your food choices (and mood).

 Lastly - keep it simple.
 There’s no reason to over complicate your first meal.
 Breakfasts were made to be easy!

-- 3 Hard Boiled eggs + half an avocado mashed with hot sauce, salt + Pepper
+- 2 Hard Boiled eggs + half an avocado mashed with hot sauce, salt + Pepper (1 red, 1 blue)

 - 60-second homemade microwave English muffin (low-carb + gluten free) with avocado or nut butter